LoginRadius/docs/content/references/sdk/android-sdk/index.md

 > **Disclaimer**: This library is meant to help you with a quick implementation of the LoginRadius platform and also to serve as a reference point for the LoginRadius API.
 Keep in mind that it is an open source library, which means you are free to download and customize the library functions based on your specific application needs.

-This document describes the various authentication types and features supported by the LoginRadius Identity Platform’s.
+This document describes how to start using the LoginRadius Android  SDK for the various authentication types and features supported by the LoginRadius Identity Platform’s.
 You can get the SDK from [here](https://github.com/LoginRadius/android-sdk).

+For a more hands-on tutorial on setting up the SDK and using it in an Android application to make LoginRadius API calls, check out our [Android Tutorial](/tutorial/android).

 ## SDK Installation

-* To download the SDK, please go to the LoginRadius **Github** repository.
+* To download the SDK, go to the LoginRadius **Github** repository.
 * For Gradle based installation, add the following dependency in your app's build.gradle:

 ```java